Azure/azurehpc/README.md

 > Note: you can also install `dot` (part of the graphviz pacakge) if you would like to use `azhpc-view`.

-Multiple [examples](https://github.com/Azure/azurehpc/tree/master/examples) for building blocks commonly used are included here so they can be used as you build your environment.
+Multiple [examples](https://github.com/Azure/azurehpc/tree/master/examples) for building blocks commonly used, scripts for building, installing and running [some applications](https://github.com/Azure/azurehpc/tree/master/apps) are included here so they can be used as you build your environment and run benchmarks.

 We have also made [some tutorials](https://github.com/Azure/azurehpc/tree/master/tutorials) available that you can follow to not only learn more about the framework but also to understand how you can easily set an environment up e2e for your own application.